Aeroflot Flight 315 (1960)

-The Air Accident Investigation Commission concluded the cause of the accident was a combination of design flaw and icing.
+The Air Accident Investigation Commission concluded that the cause of the accident was a combination of a design flaw and tail icing.

 Accident

 Flight 315 departed Vnukovo Airport at 14:38 Moscow time, and was cleared to climb to 7,000 meters.
 At 16:35 as the airliner approached Lviv the crew received clearance to descend to 4,000 meters.
 Weather was reported as a cloud base of 150-200 meters in icing conditions with visibility at three km.
 The descent was normal and the pilot reported reaching the marker beacon at an altitude of 200 meters, the flight was then cleared to land.
 When the aircraft penetrated the cloud base the crew switched to visual flight rules (VFR).
 While descending through 95 meters the flaps were set to 45 degrees and the Antonov began a rapid pitch down.
 The crew briefly regained control but the nose pitched down again and at 16:57 impacted the ground 1,400 meters short of the runway with pitch down attitude of 20-25 degrees.